carpentries/instructor-training/_extras/guide.md

 ### Using Helpers/Co-Instructors

-If you have a helper for the training, or want to involve your co-instructor more, here are some ways where it's easy to do so without much prep:
+If you have a helper for the training, or want to involve your co-instructor more, here are some ways where it is easy to do so without much prep:
 * give an example of a mental model in "The Importance of Practice"
 * tell a motivational/demotivational story in "Motivation and Demotivation"
 * help collect 1-up, 1-down feedback by either writing or directing the participants